 I am a Museum Member and receive free admission as part of my membership.
 Do I still need to reserve a ticket?

 We encourage our Members to reserve free tickets in advance on our website, but you can also show your membership card at our Admissions Desk.

 We are currently accepting tour groups.
 Learn more.

 Will I be able to take a guided tour of the Museum?

 For now, all public tours are self-guided.
 Some school and private group tours are being offered by our Museum Guides.

 Do I need to reserve an Admissions ticket to visit the Museum Shops?

-The Welcome Center will be closed as it is a confined space with many touch points.
-The main parking lot at the Welcome Center will remain open.
-The shuttle bus (with reduced capacity) will run from the Welcome Center to the main museum as usual and will make a stop in downtown Corning.
+The Welcome Center is closed, and will reopen May 28, 2022.
+The main parking lot at the Welcome Center remains open with ample parking.
+The shuttle bus runs at regular intervals from the Welcome Center to the main museum and makes a stop in downtown Corning.

-The Rakow Research Library will be open by appointment only between 10 am and 4 pm Monday through Thursday.
+The Rakow Research Library is open by appointment only between 10 am and 4 pm Monday through Thursday.

-Yes, our Café is open with a limited menu and limited seating to allow for social distancing.
-Our Café Express also offers open-air dining options.
+Yes, our Café is open with a variety of dining and seating options.